Bahrain 10–0 Indonesia: Match summary

 Indonesia started the game with an inexperienced side, with no player holding more than 12 international caps.
 This was also the international debut for eight players in the Indonesia starting line up (except Syamsidar, Irfan Bachdim, and Ferdinand Sinaga).

 Indonesia suffered an early setback when their goalkeeper Syamsidar was shown the red card in the first three minutes.
 After Bahrain scored the resultant penalty, they went on to be awarded a total of four penalties in the match, including three in the first half, although substitute Indonesia goalkeeper Andi Muhammad Guntur managed to save two of the four kicks.

 Match details

 Post match

 The final table was as follows:

 Following the match, Indonesia finished the third round with the worst overall record of the 20 competing teams, having scored no points at all in the round while conceding a total of 26 goals.

-Bahrain also failed to qualify for the next stage of qualifying, finishing with two wins, three draws and a single loss.
+Bahrain also failed to qualify for the following stage of qualifying, finishing with two wins, three draws and a single loss.